datashack-dev/datashack-sdk/README.md

 ## What is this?

-> Create AWS Kinesis+Glue pipeline with Datashack SDK.
+> Create AWS Kinesis+Glue pipeline with Python, Javascript, Golang, Java.
+> (currently Python only)

 For example: